wemake-services/meta/employees.md

 The most important thing that helps us to estimate things like that is, basically, how much of superiors' time you save.
 By being capable to close complicated tickets on your own, without requesting help of others, you decrease our expenses and we can pay you more.

 We also sort tasks into senior and middle ones.
-If you successfully tackle senior-level tasks without help of higher level developers, after some number of payment rounds (for most of the projects the payment round lasts three days) you get promoted.
+If you successfully tackle senior-level tasks without help of higher level developers, after some number of payment rounds you get promoted.
+We are now hammering out metrics and a clear algorythm for that, which we show you once ready.

 Each time you get promoted, the absolute value of promotion also grows.